kaylendwyer/template-debug/pages/attend/logistics.md

 **Airport.**
 Lawrence is located about one hour by car from Kansas City International Airport (MCI).
 Airport shuttle information will be posted here closer to the date of the Institute.

-**Lawrence Transit.**
+**Bus.**
 Lawrence is served by the Lawrence Transit bus system.
 Most hotels are no more than 10-15 minutes by bus from the KU campus.
 Uber and Lyft are also avaialble.
+The bus costs $1 when boarding off campus.
+It is free when boarding on campus.

 **By Foot.**
+It is about 15-20 minutes by foot--uphill--from dwntown Lawrence to the Hall Center and the rest of the KU campus.